rusefi/web_backend/README.md

 rusEfi backend is facilitating data flow within rusEfi open source engine management community.

-As of 2020, the primary goal of rusEfi web is to flow data from early adepts to developers.
+As of 2020, the primary goal of rusEfi web is to flow data from early adopters to developers.

 1) for developers: log file upload & sharing
-1) for developers & early adepts: tune sharing
+1) for developers & early adopters: tune sharing
-1) for early adepts: tune update via web
+1) for early adopters: tune update via web